-It’s Okay to Negotiate
+It’s okay to negotiate

-A potential client has seen your brochure and is excited to move forward, but they want to see if you’re able to come down on your price.
+Say a potential client has seen your brochure and is excited to move forward, but they want to see if you’re able to come down on your price.
 Do you still work with them?

 The answer is “Yes, if…” as in, it’s okay to enter negotiations if you can find a plan that works for both of you.
 Rather than simply saying no or lowering your prices, try to adjust your offering to something that can accommodate their budget and/or needs.

-If you’ve designed your brochure successfully, it will help set client expectations for your value.
+If you’ve designed your pricing guide successfully, it will help set client expectations for your value.
 And the key to negotiating is that your pricing should still match your value.
 If you’re coming down on price, it means you may need to offer less of what your initial package included.
 Don’t be afraid to say no if their budget doesn’t match your value after negotiating.

-When to Reevaluate and Raise Prices
+When to reevaluate and raise prices

 As a good rule of thumb, plan to revisit your pricing at least once a year.
 During the annual review, make it a point to increase your pricing by at least 3-5%.
 If you’ve added to your offering and increased your value, you may want to add more as well.
 Some examples of adding value include the following: